oracle/langchain-oracle/libs/js/oracledb/langchain-oracledb/README.md

 # @langchain/oracle

-This package contains the LangChain.js integrations for Oracle through their SDK.
+This package contains the LangChain.js integrations for Oracle.

 ## Installation